ryanyae/Music-Player/README.md

 * As a user I want to be able to delete some playlists.
 * As a user I want to be able to save previous playlists
 * As a user I want to be given the option to reload my previous playlists

+### ***Instructions for the Grader***

+- you can generate the first required event related to adding X's to a Y by making new playlists through the "view all playlists button"
+- you can generate the second required event related to adding X's to a Y by adding a song through the "browse our song library" button and adding a song to an existing playlist
+- you can locate my visual component by listening to a song from an existing playlist with songs inside or listening to a song through the "browse our song library" and seeing the unique cover arts of each song.
+- you can save the state of my application by clicking the "save all playlists" button
+- you can reload the state of my application by clicking the "load previous playlists" button